shnoh171/shnoh171.github.io/_posts/2019-09-15-implementing-synchronization-primitives.md

 categories:
   - Concurrency
 ---
-In this post, we will conceptually implement four basic synchronization primitives in C: (1) spinlock, (2) mutex, (3) semaphore and (4) condition variables.
+In this post, we will conceptually implement four basic synchronization primitives in C: (1) spinlock, (2) semaphore and (3) condition variables.
 The codes are somewhat like pseudo code, and I will not actually run it.

 ### Spinlock